 New Guidance for Welding Fume Hazard Control

-The Health and Safety Executive (HSE) have issued a safety alert that states any welding activity producing fumes must be managed appropriately.
+The Health and Safety Executive (HSE) has issued a safety alert that states any welding activity producing fumes must be managed appropriately.

 The EAL Level 1 Introduction to Welding Fume Hazard Control (601/8138/2) has been developed in consultation with college, training associations and industry to ensure learners will be provided with the fundamental knowledge to manage welding fumes appropriately.

 The qualification is endorsed by the HSE, Weldability SiF and a number post-16 providers as facilitating progression to a range of engineering apprenticeships or a post-16 learning programmes at Level 2 and 3.